evolvingstuff/vdw2/content/posts/vitamin-d-deficiency-increases-risk-of-dementia-by-14-x-and-alzheimers-by-15-x-meta-analysis.md

 │   │   type: attId
 │   │   attId: 20944
 │   │   width: 700├── TextNode
 │   full_match: `\nBackground: Emerging evidence suggests the potential relationship between vitamin D deficiency and risk of cognitive impairment or dementia.
 To what extent the excess risk of dementia conferred by vitamin D deficiency is less clear.
 Objective: We summarized the current evidence from several aspects and further quantified these associations. \n\nMethods: We collected relevant prospective cohort studies by searching PubMed, Embase and Cochrane up to July 2023.
 The pooled relative risks (RR) were evaluated by random-effects models.
-Dose-response analyses were conducted by the method of two-stage generalized least squares regression.\n\n Results: Of 9,267 identified literatures, 23 were eligible for inclusion in the meta-analyses, among which 9 and 4 literatures were included in the dose-response analyses for the risk of dementia and Alzheimer’s disease (AD). \n`
+Dose-response analyses were conducted by the method of two-stage generalized least squares regression.\n\nResults: Of 9,267 identified literatures, 23 were eligible for inclusion in the meta-analyses, among which 9 and 4 literatures were included in the dose-response analyses for the risk of dementia and Alzheimer’s disease (AD). \n`
 │   inner_content: `\nBackground: Emerging evidence suggests the potential relationship between vitamin D deficiency and risk of cognitive impairment or dementia.
 To what extent the excess risk of dementia conferred by vitamin D deficiency is less clear.
 Objective: We summarized the current evidence from several aspects and further quantified these associations. \n\nMethods: We collected relevant prospective cohort studies by searching PubMed, Embase and Cochrane up to July 2023.
 The pooled relative risks (RR) were evaluated by random-effects models.
-Dose-response analyses were conducted by the method of two-stage generalized least squares regression.\n\n Results: Of 9,267 identified literatures, 23 were eligible for inclusion in the meta-analyses, among which 9 and 4 literatures were included in the dose-response analyses for the risk of dementia and Alzheimer’s disease (AD). \n`├── ListItemNode
+Dose-response analyses were conducted by the method of two-stage generalized least squares regression.\n\nResults: Of 9,267 identified literatures, 23 were eligible for inclusion in the meta-analyses, among which 9 and 4 literatures were included in the dose-response analyses for the risk of dementia and Alzheimer’s disease (AD). \n`├── ListItemNode
 │   full_match: `*Vitamin D deficiency exhibited a __1.42__ times risk for dementia (95% confidence interval (CI) = 1.21–1.65) and a `
 │   inner_content: `Vitamin D deficiency exhibited a __1.42__ times risk for dementia (95% confidence interval (CI) = 1.21–1.65) and a `
 │   depth: `1`